 I admit to taking the easy route and opting for Sweet Refrigerator Pickles—it was my first time, after all.
 This recipe could not be simpler.
 I tossed together the sliced cukes, onions, and peppers and sprinkled with pickling salt.
 As I waited the required hour for the salt to work its magic, I thought about my grandfather’s garden.
 He worked an acre of land (in the city!) and delighted us with such gems as raspberries, blueberries, grapes, Swiss chard, sweet corn, and parsnips, among many others.
 As the summer waned, he canned tomatoes, piccalilli, and my favorite, bread-and-butter pickles.
 Now that he’s gone, I’m sorry I didn’t appreciate his efforts more.

 Below is the recipe for these sweet pickles.
 Prefer sour to sweet?
-Watch Catherine, the Old Farmer’s Almanac new media editor, make Refrigerator Dill Pickles.
+Watch Catherine, the Old Farmer’s Almanac digital editor, make Refrigerator Dill Pickles.

 Recipe for Sweet Refrigerator Pickles